sachinsenal0x64/hifi-tui/README.md

 > TUI is plug & play also you can add your own tidal account but by default it has our API so you can listen tidal music for free.

-> Some Qualities & Codecs Need Special Driver / Hardware i always recommend to use `HI_RES FLAC` or `FLAC`.
+> Some Qualities & Codecs Need Special Driver / Hardware i always recommend to use `HI_RES` or `LOSSLESS` both are flac.

 <br>